c4cs/c4cs.github.io/_commands/basics/rm.md

 ##### Break it down
  * The `-d` flag will remove directorys that are empty.
-In the example abpve, directory1 was empty and thus deleted while directory2 was not.
+In the example above, directory1 was empty and thus deleted while directory2 was not.

 #### `rm -R`